valeDelta/ppkg/README.md

 ## Quick Start

-Run as Administrator in order:
+Run as Administrator on oobe in order:

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force